 That’s the first thing to do.

 You’re hiring because you require the services of an employee.
-The organization needs someone to perform certain specific tasks and endeavors to hire the right talent from the vast job market.
-And once this recruitment process is complete, the organization spends time, effort and resources in molding the new employee to fit into its corporate culture.
+The organization needs someone to perform certain specific tasks and endeavours to hire the right talent from the vast job market.
+And once this recruitment process is complete, the organization spends time, effort and resources in moulding the new employee to fit into its corporate culture.

-Dynamics of this process will reveal, the entire chain entails a cost for the organization.
-Not only in terms of money but also in effort and time.
-Obviously, no employee can hit the road running, whether it’s selling donuts and coffee or creating complex engineering designs.
+The dynamics of this process will reveal, the entire chain entails a cost for the organization.
+Not only in terms of money, but also in effort and time.
+No employee can hit the road running, whether it’s selling doughnuts and coffee or creating complex engineering designs.

 Therefore, organizations seek to indirectly recover these expenses from the employee or fresh recruit.
 Performance and productivity are the only metrics upon which they can astutely judge an employee’s value to the organization.

 However, a highly motivated and productive employee doesn’t herald the end of this process for employers.
-In fact, it ushers an altogether new set of processes in another paradigm of human resources management.
+It ushers an altogether new set of processes in another paradigm of human resources management.

-Unless an organization takes specific and measurable actions, the value of the employee diminishes over a time span.
+Unless an organization takes specific and measurable actions, the value of the employee diminishes over some time.
 And that’s what organizations need to be wary about.

 Unless they strive to promote employee’s value, organizations can face five specific scenarios.